Association football: Governing bodies

 National associations (or national federations) oversee football within individual countries.
 These are generally synonymous with sovereign states (for example, the Cameroonian Football Federation in Cameroon), but also include a smaller number of associations responsible for sub-national entities or autonomous regions (for example, the Scottish Football Association in Scotland).
 211 national associations are affiliated both with FIFA and with their respective continental confederations.
+Other national associations may be members of continental confederations but otherwise not participate in FIFA competitions.

-While FIFA is responsible for arranging competitions and most rules related to international competition, the actual Laws of the Game are set by the IFAB, where each of the UK Associations has one vote, while FIFA collectively has four votes.
+While FIFA is responsible for organising international competitions and enforcing most international regulations, the Laws of the Game are set by the IFAB, where each of the four UK associations holds one vote and FIFA collectively holds four votes.

 International competitions

 International competitions in association football principally consist of two varieties: competitions involving representative national teams or those involving clubs based in multiple nations and national leagues.
 International football, without qualification, most often refers to the former.
 In the case of international club competition, it is the country of origin of the clubs involved, not the nationalities of their players, that renders the competition international in nature.

-The major international competition in football is the World Cup, organised by FIFA.
+The major international competition in football and the most prestigious is the World Cup, organised by FIFA.
 This competition has taken place every four years since 1930, with the exception of the 1942 and 1946 tournaments, which were cancelled because of World War II.
-Approximately 190–200 national teams compete in qualifying tournaments within the scope of continental confederations for a place in the finals.
-The finals tournament, held every four years, involves 32 national teams competing over a four-week period.
-The World Cup is the most prestigious association football tournament as well as the most widely viewed and followed sporting event in the world, exceeding even the Olympic Games; the cumulative audience of all matches of the 2006 FIFA World Cup was estimated to be 26.29 billion with an estimated 715.1 million people watching the final match, a ninth of the entire population of the planet.
+As of 2022, over 200 national teams compete in qualifying tournaments within the scope of continental confederations for a place in the finals.
+The finals tournament involved 32 national teams (expanding to 48 teams for the 2026 tournament) competing over a four-week period.
+The World Cup is the world's most widely viewed and most followed sporting event, with the 2022 tournament estimated to be watched by 5 billion people, more than 60% of the global population.
+The 1958 World Cup saw the emergence of Pelé as a global sporting star, a period that coincided with "the explosive spread of television, which massively amplified his presence everywhere".
 The current champions are Argentina, who won their third title at the 2022 tournament in Qatar.
 The FIFA Women's World Cup has been held every four years since 1991.
-Under the tournament's current format, national teams vie for 31 slots in a three-year qualification phase, with the host nation's team entering automatically as the 32nd slot.
-The current champions are the United States, after winning their fourth title in the 2019 tournament.
+Under the tournament's current format that was expanded in 2023, national teams vie for 31 slots in a three-year qualification phase, while the host nation's team enters automatically as the 32nd slot.
+The current champions are Spain, after winning their first title in the 2023 tournament.